Dexlansoprazole

 Drug Interaction Integrate drug-drug

 interactions in your softwareAbametapir The serum concentration of Dexlansoprazole can be increased when it is combined with Abametapir.
 Abatacept The metabolism of Dexlansoprazole can be increased when combined with Abatacept.
 Abrocitinib The metabolism of Abrocitinib can be decreased when combined with Dexlansoprazole.
-Acenocoumarol The metabolism of Acenocoumarol can be decreased when combined with Dexlansoprazole.
-Adalimumab The metabolism of Dexlansoprazole can be increased when combined with Adalimumab.
-Albendazole The metabolism of Albendazole can be decreased when combined with Dexlansoprazole.
-Alendronic acid The therapeutic efficacy of Alendronic acid can be decreased when used in combination with Dexlansoprazole.
-Alpelisib The metabolism of Dexlansoprazole can be decreased when combined with Alpelisib.
-Amiodarone The metabolism of Dexlansoprazole can be decreased when combined with Amiodarone.
-Amitriptyline The metabolism of Amitriptyline can be decreased when combined with Dexlansoprazole.
-Identify potential medication risksEasily compare up to 40 drugs with our drug interaction checker.Get severity rating, description, and management advice.Learn more - Food Interactions
+Acenocoumarol The risk or severity of bleeding can be increased when Dexlansoprazole is combined with Acenocoumarol.
+Adalimumab The metabolism of Dexlansoprazole can be increased when combined with Adalimumab. - Food Interactions

 - Avoid St. John's Wort.
-This may induce the CYP3A4 metabolism of dexlansoprazole, which may cause reduced efficacy.
+It may induce the CYP3A4 metabolism of dexlansoprazole, possibly leading to reduced efficacy.

 - Take with or without food.
 Dexlansoprazole's dual delayed release formulation allows it to be taken without regard to food in contrast to other PPIs.